 access.log created by the container’s

 Output203.0.113.0 - - [11/Jul/2018:00:59:11 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/54.0.2840.99 Safari/537.36" "-"

 If you make any changes to the

-In this tutorial we demonstrated how to create a Docker data volume to share information between a container and the host file system which is helpful in development environments, where access to logs for debugging are necessary.
-To learn more about sharing persistent data between containers, the How To Share Data between Docker Containers guide can help.
+In this tutorial we demonstrated how to create a Docker data volume to share information between a container and the host file system.
+This is helpful in development environments, where it is necessary to have access to logs for debugging.
+To learn more about sharing persistent data between containers, take a look at How To Share Data between Docker Containers.

 Thanks for learning with the DigitalOcean Community.
 Check out our offerings for compute, storage, networking, and managed databases.